 There is a strong desire amongst Solent Forum members to find solutions to the many barriers which are preventing the effective use of dredged material to augment Solent intertidal sites and provide other benefits associated with restoration work (especially enhanced coastal protection).
-To find these solutions, in 2017 the Solent Forum convened a project working group of interested parties and initiated the BuDS Solent project.
-This project ran from 2017 to 2024.
-A final report provides a summary of the work that was undertaken.
-One final outcome of the process, was that unfortunately, the MMO were unable to proceed with the Marine Licence application.
-The concern was not with the activity itself but the practicalities of overseeing the multiple conditions and monitoring commitments which would have accompanied such a consent.
-The Solent Forum are not in a position to lead such ongoing commitment and on this basis withdrew the application, this means that the application can be taken forward by others in the future as this type of work evolves.
+To find solutions, in 2017 the Solent Forum convened a project group of interested parties and initiated the BuDS Solent project.
+A final report provides a summary of the work that was undertaken from 2017 to 2024 under Phases 1 to 3.
+One final outcome of these first 3 phases, was that the MMO were unable to proceed with the Marine Licence application.
+The concern was not with the activity itself, but the practicalities of overseeing the multiple conditions and monitoring commitments which would have accompanied a multi donor disposal site.
+Phase 4 commenced in 2025 and will seek to repurpose the Marine Licence Application for a two donor benefical reuse project at a disposal site in Lymington.
+This phase will be overseen by the project group and which is chaired by the Solent Forum.

 Following several successful trials, since 2014 Lymington Harbour Commission has been placing up to 10,000 tonnes of sediment dredged from the harbour each year within a bay at the exposed seaward edge of the saltmarsh.
 The purpose was to create a sacrificial reef that will shelter the marsh behind from wind wave action and provide a source of sediment to ‘feed’ the marsh in the immediate vicinity.
 By August 2023 surveys showed that an area of mud of around 17,000m² had been raised by around 1.5m in height and its presence was slowing down erosion of the marsh behind.